Into the Future:

-The aim of this research is to problematize existing tropes of Black female subjectivity in visual representations of the future, particularly via the genre of Science Fiction and to ultimately create an alternative conceptual framework for – and visualization of - Black female subjectivities.
+Paying particular attention to questions of temporality as a methodology for exploring the position of Black women within popular visual narratives and conceptions of the future, the aim of this research is to problematize existing tropes of Black female subjectivity in visual representations of the future, particularly via the genre of Science Fiction and to ultimately create an alternative conceptual framework for – and visualization of - Black female subjectivities.

-The practice element of the PhD is undertaken by the …And Beyond Institute for Future Research (ABIFR), a peripatetic think tank concerned with the creation of possible futures.
 How can the think tank as an organisational model be utilised as a strategy to reframe, reconstitute and re-imagine a historically abjected ontology?
 What are the aesthetic implications of the utilisation of the think tank as a form within the realm of visual art practice?
 If the future is a contested site, what ideological work is undertaken when claiming a place within it?